 So there you have it, a complete guide to the best sports Universities moving in 2019, from athletes to competing at national and international level, to students who just want to stay fit whilst at university and take advantage of the social benefits that comes with playing sports.

-There are however, many more universities which have helped mould and shape the futures of some of the UK’s most phenomenal athletes, some of these include the likes of the University of Nottingham, The University of Oxford, and The University of Northumbria, but what university do you think should be included within this article, please let us know in the comment section below.
+There are however, many more universities which have helped mould and shape the futures of some of the UK’s most phenomenal athletes, some of these include the likes of the University of Nottingham, The University of Oxford, and The University of Northumbria, but what university do you think should be included within this article?
+Give us a shout on Twitter or Facebook to let us know!

 Enquire to Become a Personal Trainer Turn Your Passion for Fitness Into a New Career